carlahy/garden/readings/@agyeman2016trends.md

 	- [[GIS]]
 	- Shift from quantitative to qualitative and interdisciplinary approach (mid-1990s), which expanded EJ to more methodologies, social theories, epistemologies, frameworks from social, economic, historical disciplines (p.
 327)

-- Expansion of concept of EJ: as the term gained popularity and became inter-disciplinary, it was expanded by some to consider wider aspects of justice
+- Expansion of concept of EJ: as the term gained popularity and became inter-disciplinary, it was expanded by some to consider wider aspects of justice (ref [[@toomey2021place]]! )
 	- ==Three conceptions of [[justice]]: distributive, procedural, recognition-based== (Walker)
-		-  *"expand beyond the unequal distributions of impacts and/or responsibilities to include the processes of disrespect, devaluation, degradation, or insult of some people versus others; inclusion or exclusion in participation and procedure; and the provision and protection of the basic capabilities or needs of everyday life"* (Schlosberg)
+		-  *"expand beyond the unequal distributions of impacts and/or responsibilities to include the processes of disrespect, devaluation, degradation, or insult of some people versus others; inclusion or exclusion in participation and procedure; and the provision and protection of the basic capabilities or needs of everyday life"* (in quote)

 - Inextricable connection of individual and community identity to place, means that stigmatisation and degradation of places is obligatorily linked to people
 - Globalisation